 Perhaps you are moving to a new office, or like many others, realize that the cloud does not provide the cost, flexibility, and security that you need.
 Your CIO has tasked you with the directive to “On-Prem” your gear.
 With offerings such as Azure and AWS offering “on-prem” hybrid cloud solutions like Outpost, it is essential to be ready to deploy a small data center at the edge.
 A local colocation is another excellent option if you are looking for distributed connectivity.

-I (Chris Hinkle, CTO) have seen enough disasters, and decided once and for all to put a reference architecture out there that will empower companies to choose and understand what they need so that they can make an accurate decision.
+I (Chris Hinkle, CEO) have seen enough disasters, and decided once and for all to put a reference architecture out there that will empower companies to choose and understand what they need so that they can make an accurate decision.

 - The design must allow for people to be successful within the environment.
 You cannot create an unreliable infrastructure and place the burden of expectations of reliability on your IT staff to manage it.